 Mark: As the first lockdowns began, we established a Dynamic Delivery model, and accelerated our investment in tools for remote working and collaboration.
 We were able to rapidly shift thousands of full-time employees to working remotely.
 We have discovered unexpected benefits from our experience in the delivery of advisory and managed service engagements in this model.
 Discussions are less formal and more collaborative; when clients and IBMers join from home, wider participation has been accommodated as no travel is required, leading to better engagement.

 Mark: A smart business scales up and down and can change how work gets done, making it resilient.
 Forward-looking enterprises leverage automation and AI to augment their core strengths, supplement their weaknesses, and empower their people to focus on what is important.
 In fact, 73% of organizations expect revenue growth from implementing intelligent automation.
 Automation with AI enables your entire organization to be always-on, optimizing the delivery of goods and services to provide seamless continuity in dynamic markets.
 Further, the use of data to fuel intelligent workflows creates real-time responsiveness.
 This will support businesses to recapture growth in recovering markets.

-It is evident from the conversation that the pandemic has triggered a sense of urgency with respect to the adoption and deployment of Hyper Intelligent Automation – a breakthrough technology with the potential to transform the way work is done.
-However, HIA adoption requires a well-rounded and robust implementation strategy, and the orchestration of fundamental changes across the dimensions of people, processes, and functions.
+It is evident from the conversation that the pandemic has triggered a sense of urgency with respect to the adoption and deployment of Intelligent Automation – a breakthrough technology with the potential to transform the way work is done.
+However, IA adoption requires a well-rounded and robust implementation strategy, and the orchestration of fundamental changes across the dimensions of people, processes, and functions.